ScottLogic/Technology-Carbon-Standard/pages/estimator.md

 The estimations are framed within our proposed model of tech emissions – the [Technology Carbon Standard](/) – designed to help you map out, measure and improve the environmental impacts of your technology.

 Scott Logic helps organisations achieve their business sustainability goals by improving their technology sustainability.
-If you'd like to discuss your technology carbon estimate with us, [get in touch](https://www.scottlogic.com/contact-us?formId=sales-enquiries).
+If you'd like to discuss your technology carbon estimate with us, [please get in touch](https://www.scottlogic.com/contact-us?formId=sales-enquiries).

+If you experience any issues using the calculator, you can [report them on GitHub](https://github.com/ScottLogic/sl-tech-carbon-estimator/issues).

 ## Calculate your technology's potential carbon impact